 These data centers are managed by a third party (or a managed services provider) on behalf of a company.
 The company leases the equipment and infrastructure instead of buying it.

-In this off-premises form of data center, data and applications are hosted by a cloud services provider such as Amazon Web Services (AWS), Microsoft (Azure), or IBM Cloud.
+In this off-premises form of data center, data and applications are hosted by a cloud services provider such as Amazon Web Services (AWS), Microsoft (Azure), or IBM Cloud or other public cloud provider.